tendermint/tendermint/docs/introduction/install.md

 a fresh Ubuntu instance,
 or [this script](https://github.com/tendermint/tendermint/blob/develop/scripts/install/install_tendermint_bsd.sh)
 on a fresh FreeBSD instance.
-Read the comments / instructions carefully (i.e., reset your terminal after running the script, make sure your okay with the network connections being made).
+Read the comments / instructions carefully (i.e., reset your terminal after running the script, make sure you are okay with the network connections being made).

 ## From Binary